Beautiful landscapes, exciting culture and cheerful people, welcome to Colombia for an hectic travel!

 Colombians tend to be quiet.
 Here they don’t run according to a timetable and life is enjoyed with sugar and a shot of rum.

-Very friendly people who are worth a trip to Colombia, with or without salsa and rum
+Very friendly people who are worth a travel to Colombia, with or without salsa and rum

 The best thing about Colombia is the people.
 They really like to take care of their visitors with unsettling warmth.